 The table below highlights the key features of common shared ownership schemes.
-The information in this document is for the new model shared ownership.
+The information in this document is for the standard model shared ownership.

-Shared ownership model Older model shared ownership Standard model shared ownership New model shared ownership Minimum initial share 25% 25% 10% Lease length Typically, leases were issued for 99 years from new Leases are for a minimum of 99 years from new but typically at least 125 years Leases will be for a minimum of 990 years from new Initial repair period No No Yes Buying more shares - minimum purchase 10% or 25% 10% 5% 1% share purchase No No Yes Landlord's nomination period 8 weeks or 12 weeks 8 weeks 4 weeks
+Shared ownership model Older model shared Standard model shared ownership New model shared ownership ownership Minimum initial share 25% 25% 10% Lease length years from new Leases are for a minimum of 99 years from new but typically at least 125 years Leases will be for a minimum of 990 years from new Initial repair period No No Yes Buying more shares - minimum purchase 10% or 25% 10% 5% 1% share purchase No No Yes Landlord's nomination period 8 weeks or 12 weeks 8 weeks 4 weeks